denis-yuen/write_api_experiment/README.md

 server-url=https://www.dockstore.org:8443
 write-api-url=http://localhost:8082/api/ga4gh/v1
 ```
-These three properties refers to the 2nd, 3rd, and 4th prerequisites mentioned in the previous section.
+These three properties refers to the prerequisites mentioned in the previous section.
 By default, the client will look for the properties file at the following location:
 ```
 ~/.dockstore/write.api.config.properties